 Can you get by with a will only, or do you need more?

 You see the ads all the time: “Should you have a living trust?”
 There is no pat answer when it comes to estate planning.
 The fact is, the more complex your estate, the more your need for estate planning – and a living trust can be a fundamental tool in that planning.
 While not everyone needs a living trust, they certainly become more attractive as your estate grows more complex.

 Why a living trust?

 Essentially, a revocable living trust is a legal document that supercedes a basic will.
 It contains all the instructions on where you want your money to go, and it offers you (the trustee) four additional benefits.

 First of all, you can avoid probate with a correctly funded trust.
 A will actually invites probate – it takes probate to prove its validity.
 Probate costs you money and time: in some states, the probate process can drag on for years.
 A will can be made public, and it can be challenged; a living trust cannot.

 Second, a living trust can tell your loved ones what to do if you are severely disabled, gravely ill, or incapacitated.
 While a durable power of attorney gives someone the power to act legally on your behalf, not all financial institutions will recognize it, especially if it was created some time ago.
-They will recognize a valid living trust.
+They will recognize a valid living trust with a successor trustee.
 Additionally, with a living trust, your spouse (or other alternate trustee) can manage your affairs as soon as you are unable to, without the courts interfering.

 Third, you can potentially realize a great estate tax benefit.
-Normally, when spouses pass away, their heirs must pay estate taxes.
+Normally, when spouses pass away, their heirs must pay estate taxes – including minor children.
 A living trust can be structured to split into two trusts upon the death of one spouse (what is commonly known as an AB trust).
 This preserves the estate tax credit of the spouse who died and the unlimited marital deduction for the remainder of the estate.

 Fourth, a living trust lets you transfer assets to your heirs with conditions attached, if you so desire.
-Even after you’re gone, you can control the way your assets are distributed with the help of the successor trustee.
+Even after you’re gone, you can control the way trust property assets are distributed with the help of the successor trustee.